What is a dental restoration?

 What do you recommend for good dental hygiene?

 The most important parts of your dental health and hygiene are in your hands.
 Be sure to brush your teeth at least twice every day and floss at least once, preferably before bedtime.
 When possible, brush your teeth after each meal, or rinse your mouth with water immediately after eating.
-Also, be sure to schedule regular checkup and cleaning appointments with your dentist at least once every six months, or as often as he recommends to maintain your good oral health.
+Also, be sure to schedule regular checkup and cleaning appointments with your dentist at least once every six months, or as often as recommended to maintain your good oral health.
 To learn more about caring for your smile and/or your braces, visit the following websites: